xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/bat.md

 ## Installing licenses
-Some licenses (namely `AGPL`, `MIT`, `BSD`, `ISC`, `X11`, and custom licenses) require the license to be installed alongside the program to make user aware of it.
+Some licenses (namely `AGPL`, `MIT`, `BSD`, `ISC`, `X11`, and custom licenses) require the license to be installed alongside the program to make users aware of it.

-Licenses are installed in `/usr/share/licenses`. `xbps-src` includes a helper function called `vlicense` that install the file it is supplied with to `usr/share/licenses/<pkgname>`.
+Licenses are installed in `/usr/share/licenses`. `xbps-src` includes a helper function called `vlicense` that installs the file it is supplied with to `usr/share/licenses/<pkgname>`.
 This is what the `xlint` warning is referring to.
 It is usually called in `post_install()`